HomeGuidesAPI ReferenceChangelog

 Ways to Create Accounts

-• Create an account offline using the command line wallet wallet-cli
+• Create an account offline using the command line wallet wallet-cli.

 wallet> GenerateAddress